-The country has introduced several policies in support of pregnant women and children.2 These include:
+The country has introduced several policies in support of pregnant women and children.
+These include:

 - free health care for children under 5 and pregnant women in 2017

-- heavily subsidized care for the rest of the population
+- heavily subsidised care for the rest of the population

-Key populations that may not have access to care include the destitute, internally displaced, refugees, repatriated and populations which have limited geographical access to health centers (over 5km), immigrants and nomads.
+Key populations that may not have access to care include the destitute, internally displaced, refugees, repatriated and populations which have limited geographical access to health centres (over 5km), immigrants and nomads.